A Message from the Dean

 Look at new healthcare legislation – signed right here on our campus.
 In July, a new telemedicine act opened up lines of communication between patients in Delaware and healthcare experts across the nation.
 And Gov. Markell was back in September, ensuring nurses practice with more autonomy and to the full extent of their education when SB57 and SB101 were signed into law.

-Look and listen to how we’re communicating at our brand new Speech-Language-Hearing Clinic, which is opening to the public this fall.
+Look and listen to how we’re communicating at our brand new Speech-Language-Hearing Clinic, which just opened to the public last year.
 The clinic is taking a “blended” approach to communications impairments with a winning combination of direct services from our faculty, staff, and partner agencies.

 Behold the quality of life The Parkinson’s Clinic is giving to patients and their caregivers as we help them live a higher quality of life despite their disease.
 Patients are receiving unparalleled and ongoing individual care as specialists are teaming up with our nurse practitioners, physical and speech therapists, exercise physiologists, nutritionists, and mental health professionals.